eXascaleInfolab/PyExPool/README.md

 			cpucorethreads()  - maximize the dedicated CPU cache (the number of worker processes = CPU cores = CPU units / hardware treads per CPU core).
-		NOTE: specification of the afnstep might cause reduction of the workers number. vmlimit  - limit total amount of VM (automatically constrained by the available RAM) in gigabytes that can be used by worker processes to provide in-RAM computations.
+		NOTE: specification of the afnstep might cause reduction of the workers number. latency  - approximate minimal latency of the workers monitoring in sec, float >= 0.
-		Dynamically reduce the number of workers to consume total virtual memory not more than specified.
-The workers are rescheduled starting from the most memory-heavy processes.
-		NOTE:
-			- applicable only if _LIMIT_WORKERS_RAM
-			- 0 means unlimited
-	latency  - approximate minimal latency of the workers monitoring in sec, float >= 0.
 		0 means automatically defined value (recommended, typically 2-3 sec).
 	"""